0x20/hackerspace-blueprint/6-guidelines.md

 People are trying to concentrate in here so:

 * Mind your voice, volume.
 If you are talking to someone on the other side of the space, everyone in between can hear you; move closer.
-* We know you like $FOO music, but use headphones or keep the volume low.
+* We know you like X music, but use headphones or keep the volume low.
 * Don't be afraid to ask if you are not intruding/disturbing.
 * Some moments are 'louder' than others, so it's not always easy to follow.
 Sometimes library/office-rules apply, sometimes workshop-rules and sometimes bar-rules.
 When in doubt, check with the other members.